-New Changes to the Employee Business Expense Deduction
+Changes to the Employee Business Expense Deduction

-Under the old tax rules, employees could deduct ordinary and necessary work-related expenses that their employers didn’t reimburse, like:
+Under the old tax rules, employees could deduct ordinary and necessary work-related expenses that their employers didn’t reimburse, including:

-- Business meal and entertainment expenses
+- 50% of business meal and entertainment expenses

 - The home office deduction

 So, if you itemized deductions, you could deduct unreimbursed expenses along with other miscellaneous expenses that were more than 2% of your adjusted gross income (AGI).